catalina17/academic-website/content/authors/admin/_index.md

   url: ""

 # Short bio (displayed in user profile at end of posts)
-bio: Senior AI researcher, most recently co-lead of Generative Music at Google DeepMind, with a PhD in ML from the University of Cambridge, and inhaler of music :) Focus on generative, multimodal and music models, finding signals in data and human evaluation.
-Motivated by contributing ML-based knowledge and improvements to real-world systems!
+bio: Quantitative researcher with 9 years of ML experience, most recently co-lead of Generative Music at Google DeepMind, with a PhD from the University of Cambridge, and inhaler of music :) Motivated by contributing ML-based knowledge and improvements to real-world systems!

 interests:
 - Music generation